-Our Summer Adventure Program immerses students in a variety of expeditions and experiences that are dynamic, fun, and build upon the innate strengths of each student.
-Students learn the high adventure skills of rafting, flat water canoeing, rock climbing, mountain-biking, sea-kayaking and back country hiking.
+Our Summer Adventure Program immerses students in a variety of experiences that are dynamic, fun, and build upon the innate strengths of each student.
+Students learn the many adventure skills including, flat water canoeing, biking, and hiking.
 Throughout each adventure, students are encouraged to practice self-reliance, and to build healthy interdependent relationships within the group by engaging in appropriate communication and meaningful team work.
 These skills provide a launching pad for successful future endeavors as students return to school, re-integrate into the family, or move toward life's next challenge

 Our students learn how significant their impact can be by giving – of their time, their talent and their energies.
 Service to others becomes meaningful when students understand that barriers exist for others that may never have existed for them.
 Our Service Learning Projects are varied but may include river restoration projects, cultural immersion projects designed by community leaders or trail rehabilitation.
 Students learn the value of giving back through their outreach and those experiences raise awareness about themselves and the needs of the world around them.